dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/set_spline_cyclic.rst

 .. figure:: /images/modeling_geometry-nodes_curve_set-spline-cyclic_node.png
    :align: right

-   Set Spline Cyclic Node
+   Set Spline Cyclic node.

 The *Set Spline Cyclic* controls whether each spline will loop back on itself.
-Each spline has the same number of control points whether or not it is set as cyclic, but when displaying in the viewport and for operations with other nodes, a connection will be made between the first and last control points.
+Each spline has the same number of control points whether or not it is set as cyclic.
+But when displaying in the viewport or for operations with other nodes, a connection will be made between the first and last control points.

 The input node for this data is the :doc:`Is Spline Cyclic node </modeling/geometry_nodes/curve/is_spline_cyclic>`.

 Inputs